FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/local-development.md

 ## Overview

-This guide explains how to set up a local development environment for Fhenix, consists of several key components working together to provide a complete development experience.
+This guide explains how to set up a local development environment for Fhenix, which consists of several key components working together to provide a complete development experience.

 The full Fhenix local environment includes:
 - **Preprocessor**: Generates cryptographic keys and preprocessing data